 We have a lot of feeders that use 698 in place of oat groats with great success.
-698 will provide the fiber and benefits to digestion/gut health that oats provide, while still providing some added fat and nutritional aspects to allow the pigs to start depositing some finish and add some body.
+698 will provide the fiber and benefits to digestion/gut health that oats provide, while still As long as you know that it was providing some added fat and nutritional aspects to allow the pigs to start depositing some finish and add some body.
 We also see that pigs tend to each better and more consistently when on 698.
 698 can be fed wet or dry.